foundation/foundation-emails/docs/pages/sass-guide.md

 foundation new --framework emails
 ```

 The CLI will ask you for a project name, which is used as the name of the folder to install in.
-After that, the template will be downloaded, and the various dependencies installed.
+After that, the project template will be downloaded, and the various dependencies installed.
 The entire process takes over a minute.

 ---